shaunrfox/okshaun-claude-marketplace/opencode-conversion/command/panda-review.md

 ---
-description: Review existing components for Panda CSS best practices compliance and refactoring
+description: Review a single component for Panda CSS best practices compliance and refactoring
 ---

-Follow the systematic Panda CSS component review process to:
+Review ONE component at a time using the systematic Panda CSS component review process.

+**Usage:** `/panda-review <component-path>`

+**Process:**
+1. Identify the specific component file to review
-- Assess components against best practices
+2. Assess the component against best practices:
-- Review token usage (strictTokens compliance)
+   - Token usage (strictTokens compliance)
-- Evaluate recipe vs pattern vs inline CSS usage
+   - Recipe vs pattern vs inline CSS usage
-- Check accessibility compliance
+   - Accessibility compliance
+   - Technical debt
-- Generate prioritized improvement recommendations
+3. Generate prioritized improvement recommendations
-- Identify technical debt
-- Provide refactoring guidance with approval workflow
+4. Provide refactoring guidance with approval workflow

+**Important:** This command reviews a SINGLE component only.
+If you need to review multiple components, run this command separately for each one.

 Refer to the panda-review-component instructions for the complete assessment checklist.